 By 1868 he had embraced the successful self contained cartridge and had developed a break action (kipplauf) gun with an underlever and single bite lock up.
 An article detailing this action appeared in the “Diana” section of the “Der Pferdefreund” of January 1868.
 This he advertised as a Fürst Pleß gun but it is not based on the Berger coil spring action but on the hammer driven action we now call the Daw.
 To see more about the Berger design click Here.

 According to the 1873 Handbook of Industry in 1872 the Barella shop had 50 employee’s.

 Heinrich maintained a connection with his grandmothers home of Paderborn and his second wife was Luise Leue from that City.
 One of Heinrich Barella’s apprentices was a nephew of Luise, Heinrich Leue (1837-1897) who later became a well known gun maker in his own right who also had a shop in Berlin.
 Heinrich did not have any children of his own but his younger brother August Barella was active in the business and August’s son Matthew took over the businss in 1893 when Heinrich passed away.
 The business remained open until 1931 when Matthew’s son Max declared bankruptcy.

-Following are views of a hammerless 16 ga. highly engraved and carved shotgun made by Heinrich Barella in Berlin to his design shown above in the 1868 article.
+Following are views of a hammerless 16 ga. highly engraved and carved shotgun made by Heinrich Barella in Berlin to the Rudolph Berger design.
 The images are courtesy-